Ed-von-Schleck/dml/MANUAL.md

 working directory with the filename (without the '.dml' extension) + the backend extension.
 For example:

     $ dml --html path/to/my_funny_play.dml

 will write a 'my_funny_play.html' into your current directory.
 Any existing file named 'my_funny_play.html' in this directory will be overwritten.

-Backends
+Sinks
 --------

-There are two kinds of backends: sinks and postprocessors.
-It's not too difficult to write new backends; please consult the developers documentation if you inted to do so.
+The backends that do the actual output are called sinks.
+It's not too difficult to write new sinks; please consult the developers documentation if you inted to do so.

 Sinks directly feed off the parser (they are called sinks because it's a streaming parser, and every event generated in the parser will eventually land there, but they themselves don't generate or forward any event.
 They are the end of the event food chain).
-They don't require third party tools to be installed manually.

 Sinks that come with dml:
 - debug: useful for introspection if something goes wrong or when writing a new sink
-- dml: transforms the dml into another dml.
-Yeah.
-Really.
 - html: outputs a valid xhtml file
-- latex: writes a nice latex file for further processing
-- pdf: native pdf output, see e.g. LaTeX2pdf for a postprocessor outputting pretty pdfs
+- pdf: native pdf output,

-Postprocessors don't recieve any events from anything at all, they rely on a sink to have done the dirty work.
-They just transform the output of a sink into something else (usually a pdf).
-So you might have a LaTeX sink and a LaTeX2pdf postprocessor, or a html sink and a html2pdf postprocessor.
-Post- processors usually have a '2' in their name to indicate where they get their source from.
-If a postprocessor is selected, it will automatically activate it's corresponding sink, whether you selected it or not.
-Postprocessors usually require a third party tool (like LaTeX).
-These tools may not be automatically installed if you install dml.
-Refer to the READMEs in the 'postprocessors' folder for installation help.

-Postprocessors that come with dml:
-- latex2pdf: like it says.
-Takes latex and boom! - pdf.
-Magic.
-Pure magic.

 dml Syntax
 ==========